cloud professional services

 • Several EC2 instances behind a Load Balancer or serving the same application

-• Have all instances managed by SSM
+• Have all instances managed by AWS Systems Manager (SSM

 • Add to the Instance Role permissions to get Parameters